FEDERICO M. RODRIGUEZ - BIOGRAPHY

 - HNBA - Deputy Regional President Region IX, 2005-06.

-- HLAI - Board member beginning in 2002; Chair of Judicial Evaluations Committee, 2010-15; Co-Chair LGBT Committee 2010-13; and its President, 2012-13.
+- HLAI - President, 2012-13; recurrent board member from 2002-16; Chair of Judicial Evaluations Committee, 2010-15; and co-founding Chair LGBT Committee 2010-13.

 - 2005 Guest speaker for the Chicago Area Translators and Interpreters Association.